 They may have to pay for these services, depending on their savings or income.
 A financial assessment will be undertaken by the local authority if your loved one is deemed to be eligible for care following a needs assessment.

 Allowances for you and your loved one

-If you’re planning to take care of your loved one when they return home, you may qualify for Carer’s Allowance or other benefits.
+If you’re planning to take care of an older loved one when they return home from hospital, you may qualify for Carer’s Allowance or other benefits.
 You are also entitled to an assessment of your own needs, called a carer’s assessment.

-If their needs have changed, the person you care for may be entitled to allowances they weren’t entitled to before.
+If your loved one's needs have changed, they may be entitled to allowances they weren’t entitled to before.
 For example, they may now be entitled to an Attendance Allowance if aged over 65 years or Personal Independence Payment (PIP) if under the age of 65.

 If your loved one has a fall or is taken to A&E, read our advice on what will happen and how to get the best care.

 Being told you're ready to leave hospital is positive news.
 We explain the discharge procedure to help you return home.

 If you’re finding it difficult to manage, home care can provide the support you need to stay independent at home.